aneraghu/worldCountries/README.md

 You'll then be able to access it on `localhost:8000`

-To build the application need to run following command. but before that you need to change SiteConfig pathprefix and site url. also need to configure .env.production.
+To build the application need to run following command but before that you need to change SiteConfig, pathprefix and site url.
+Also need to configure .env.production.

 ```bash